 |EC214 A||Economic Policy and Performance in Contemporary Latin America|

-The fourth edition of her text book, The Puzzle of Latin American Economic Development, will be released in late 2013.
-She is currently working on a a project on corporate social responsibility in Latin Amierca and a new book for Rowman & Littlefield, the Economics of Globalization (with Stephen Stamos).� Patrice is married to Government Professor Sandy Maisel, and lives with their dog Rory (named after the golfer, McIlroy) on Great Pond in Rome.
+The fourth edition of her text book, The Puzzle of Latin American Economic Development, will be released in 2015.
+She is currently working on a a project on defense industrialization in Brazil and a new book for Rowman & Littlefield, the Economics of Globalization (with Stephen Stamos).� Patrice is married to Government Professor Sandy Maisel, and lives with their dog Rory (named after the golfer, McIlroy) on Great Pond in Rome.

 The Strategic Implications of FTAA2005 a look at the strategic

 implications of the Free Trade for the Americas Area